wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 **How does PEFT work ?**

-With PEFT, most if not all of the LLM weights are kept frozen.
+With PEFT, most of the LLM weights are kept frozen.
 As a result, the number of trained parameters is much smaller than the number of parameters in the original LLM.
 In some cases, **just 15-20% of the original LLM weights**.
 This makes the **memory requirements for training much more manageable**.

 In fact, **PEFT can often be performed on a single GPU**.
 And because the original LLM is only slightly modified or left unchanged, PEFT is less prone to the catastrophic forgetting problems of full fine-tuning.